metacoin/flo-python-sdk/README.md

 1. Alexandria / OIP API functions.
 2. Flotorizer / SharedSecret functions.
 3. Ability to connect to a pre-funded remote RPC.
-4. SSL for the connection between the local client and server.
+4. SSL connection between the local client and server.

 ### RPC interface connecting to a local or remote FLO RPC daemon